-Style Notes: If you're worried about looking too twee in gingham then try experimenting with a more modern silhouette.
-This Own The Look dress kicks the trend into 2018 with its oversized cut and knee-grazing length.
+Style Notes: If you're worried about looking too twee in gingham, then try experimenting with a more modern silhouette.
+This OWNTHELOOK.com dress kicks the trend into 2018 with its oversized cut and knee-grazing length.

-This midi dress can be dressed up for smart occasions with mules and statement earrings and down for the weekend with buckled sandals and a straw bag.
+This midi dress can be dressed up for formal occasions with mules and statement earrings and down for the weekend with buckled sandals and a straw bag.

-Style Notes: Emma Hill subverts any Dorothy-like connotations by pairing this itsy bitsy gingham mini with a denim jacket.
+Style Notes: Emma Hill subverts any Dorothy-like connotations by pairing this gingham mini with a denim jacket.

 Best worn with a cardigan and white T-shirt.